Azure/azure-powershell/src/DataLakeStore/DataLakeStore/help/Restore-AzDataLakeStoreDeletedItem.md

 ## DESCRIPTION
 The **Restore-AzDataLakeStoreDeletedItem** cmdlet restores a deleted file or folder in Data Lake Store.
 Requires the path of deleted item in trash returned by Get-AzDataLakeStoreDeletedItem.
 Caution: Undeleting files is a best effort operation.
 There are no guarantees that a file can be restored once it is deleted.
-The use of this API is enabled via whitelisting.
+The use of this API is enabled via allowlisting.
-If your ADL account is not whitelisted, then using this api will throw Not implemented exception.
+If your ADL account is not allowlisted, then using this api will throw Not implemented exception.
 For further information and assistance please contact Microsoft support.

 ## EXAMPLES